sst/sst/www/docs/constructs/api.md

 ### Adding JWT authorization

 [JWT](https://jwt.io/introduction) allows authorized users to access your API.
 Note that, this is a different authorization method when compared to using `AWS_IAM` and the [`sst.Auth`](auth.md) construct, which allows you to secure other AWS resources as well.
-If you are looking to setup authentication from scratch, we recommend using the `AWS_IAM`.
-But use the `JWT` option, if you have an existing authorizer that supports JWT.

 ```js {4-8}
 import { HttpJwtAuthorizer } from "@aws-cdk/aws-apigatewayv2-authorizers";